 A Few Months Before Due Date

-Less Than Five Days
+Less Than Five Days Old

 We need to take into consideration too that the mother just went through this beautiful ordeal of giving birth, and these first five days are for her to allow her body to rest and build a feeding rhythm with her new child.
 Consider this as a time of adjustment for both mother and baby.
 Once they’ve properly tuned into each other, they will all be ready and prepared for the upcoming shoot.

-Five To Ten Days
+Five To Ten Days Old

-This is the perfect time to schedule a newborn baby session.
+That is the perfect time to schedule a newborn baby session.
 By five to ten days, babies’ bones are still soft enough to pose them in curled or womb-like positions they have been so used to for the past nine months.
 The same soft bone cartilage that helped navigate the baby out in the world is the same that will help photographers shape them during a newborn session.
 It’s simply the babies’ natural flexibility at this stage that makes it comfortable for them to be molded into such precious positions.

 A posed newborn session is a different kind of photography art form.
 It not only requires technical skills in terms of lighting, camera adjustments, styling, and props but patience and proper handling of these tiny cherished human beings.
-I've shared all details about camera settings and lens combinations for newborn photography.
+I've shared all the details about camera settings and lens combinations for newborn photography.

 Here are some popular newborn poses that can be achieved at this stage.
 These focus on the babies’ flexibility and facial features, along with other cute little details like baby fat and wrinkles.